bolozna/Events/README.md

 Installing and Requirements
 ---------------------------

 This library relies on LCELib for static network analysis.
-Fetch it from Github to the same directory where you have Events.
+It is included as a subrepository of Events, and to fetch it while cloning Events you should make sure that your Git client also fetches the subrepositories.
+You can do this by adding the "recursive" tag in the clone command:
 ```
-git clone git@github.com:CxAalto/lcelib.git
+git clone git@github.com:bolozna/Events.git --recursive
 ```

 If you want to use the Python version of this library (called eventpy), then you should install it using the setup.py script provided: